Staff Profile

 Key recent research projects

 Karen was Principal Investigator on an EU-funded project (2017-2019) on Advancing Gender Equality in Media Industries (AGEMI) which followed on from an earlier project funded by the European Institute for Gender Equality which looked at women and leadership in European media organisations (2012-2013).
-More recently, she has received ESRC Impact Accelerator Account funding for two projects focusing on challenging older women's media invisibility - see 'Research' tab.
+Through continuing support from NU and the University of Padova, the project's web platform continues to be updated, most recently through connecting with a current EU-funded project (2022-2024) being led by the European Federation of Journalists which is using the platform's resources in its own training activities.
+She received ESRC Impact Accelerator Account funding for two projects focusing on challenging older women's media invisibility - see 'Research' tab.
 In 2020, her Joy project which worked with older women, produced a photographic exhibition which was put up in the Catalyst, Newcastle Helix in March and is now permanently installed in the offices of the National Innovation Centre for Ageing.
 In 2022, her Blood,bone,crone project which focused on women's experiences of menopause was exhibited in the Long Gallery, King Edward VI building, Newcastle University.
-The animated film which was the primary output from the project is now being used to raise awareness of menopause amongst students and frontline health practitioners.
-She is also the PI on a film-based project working with a care home in Sunderland as well as lead on a project documenting women entrepreneurs in India during the pandemic.
+The animated film which was one of the primary outputs from the project is now being used to raise awareness of menopause amongst students and frontline health practitioners.
+The project was further developed into a stage play which was performed as 'Stand by your fan' on 13 July 2023 and the film of the performance will comprise another primary resource for raising awareness.
+She is also the PI on a film-based project working with a care home in Sunderland, the final film of which received its first screened at the Berwick Film Festival 2023 and was subsequently screened at the Tyneside Cinema in November 2023 as part of the ESRC's Festival of Social Sciences.
+She is also currently a CoI on an internationally-funded project looking at women entrepreneurs and safety in India and has undertaken fieldwork in Delhi over a four-year period.
+A series of screenings with women who participated in the work have been organised to take place in January 2024.

 Publications overview and contribution to the discipline

 Karen has authored and edited a large number of books on aspects of media and popular culture including on topics as diverse as the audience, racial stereotypes and television, and the media and the public.
-However, for the past 20 years, most of her scholarship has focused on the relationship between gender and media and more specifically, on gender, politics and news.
+However, for the past 25 years, most of her scholarship has focused on the relationship between gender and media, gender, politics and news and her most recent work has also included work around gendered ageing.
 Recent books include: Gender, Politics, News: A Game of Three Sides (Wiley Blackwell, 2017); Gender Equality and the Media: A Challenge for Europe (edited, with Claudia Padovani, Taylor & Francis/Routledge, 2016); A Handbook of Gender, Sex and Media (edited, Wiley Blackwell, 2012); The Media and the Public (with Stephen Coleman, Wiley Blackwell, 2010); and Gendered Media: Women, Men and Identity Politics (Rowman & Littlefield, 2009).
-Her latest edited collection is the first international Encyclopedia of Gender, Media and Communication, comprising 260 individual entries from scholars from 40 countries, published in summer 2020 by Wiley Blackwell.
-She is currently (2022) writing up research for publication on several topics including women and news media representation and older women media practitioners and gendered ageism in the media industry.
+Her latest edited collection is the first ever international Encyclopedia of Gender, Media and Communication, comprising 260 individual entries from scholars from 40 countries, published in summer 2020 by Wiley Blackwell.
+She is currently (2023) writing up research for publication on several topics including women and news media representation and her latest paper on older women media practitioners and gendered ageism in the media industry was published in the summer in the Journal of Women and Aging.

 Karen has written for a number of blog sites including The Conversation and has made numerous media appearances including Woman’s Hour, TalkRadio and Deutsche Welle's news and current affairs programme.